TimerErTim/bioinf.bio/sem-1_chlorophyll/protocol/GBC1_WS2025_Chlorophyll.typ

 Chlorophyll has a long fatty chain called phytol ($C_(20) H_(39)$) attached to it.
 This chain makes chlorophyll dissolve well in oils and organic solvents, but not in water.
 The phytol chain acts like an anchor that holds the chlorophyll in place within the plant's membrane structures.

 Because of this fatty chain, organic solvents like acetone, methanol, or ethanol are needed to extract chlorophyll from plant tissues.
 80% acetone (mixed with 20% water) is commonly used because the small amount of water helps break apart the protein structures that hold the chlorophyll. @src_chlorophyll-lichtenthaler @src_chlorophyll-extraction-protocol
 100% acetone is very suitable for leave extracts. @src_chlorophyll-lichtenthaler

 === Solvatochromism <solvatochromism>

 The solvent effect, known as "Solvatochromism", is a phenomenon that occurs when the absorption spectrum of a compound changes between different solvents used.
 This solvent-dependent effect applies to chlorophyll and arises from the interaction between the solvent molecules and the chlorophyll's $pi$-electron cloud
 @src_plants-in-action.
 @src_wikipedia-solvatochromism

 Consequently, absorption coefficients derived for methanol cannot be used for acetone extracts, and coefficients for 100% acetone cannot be used for 80% acetone.
 The specific equations discussed in Section 5 (using 11.78 and 2.29) #footnote[replace with actual section used in this document] are strictly valid only for 80% Acetone extracts. @src_plants-in-action
 @src_chlorophyll-lichtenthaler

 == Spectrophotometry

+=== Beer-Lambert law <beer-lambert-law>

+The Beer-Lambert law, shown in @beer-lambert-equation, describes the correlation between the dimensionles total absorbance $E_lambda$, the molar extinctioncoefficent $epsilon_lambda$ ($"l"/("mol" dot "cm")$ @src_wikipedia-molar-extinction-coefficient) and concentration $c$ ($"mol"/"l"$) of the substance of interest in the sample, and the light path length $d$ ($"cm"$) through the sample, where $lambda$ is an arbitary wavelength of light.

+$
+  E_lambda = epsilon_lambda dot c dot d
+$ <beer-lambert-equation>

+For example $"Chl"_"a"$ has $epsilon_420 = (85thin 000)/("mol" dot thin "l")$.
+This however depends on a multitude of factors, such as pH, temperature or solvent, and is therefore not a constant @src_wikipedia-molar-extinction-coefficient.

+=== Calculation of Chlorophyll Concentration <calculation-chlorophyll-concentration>

+By rearranging @beer-lambert-equation we get:

+$
+  c space ["mol"/"l"] & = E_lambda / epsilon_lambda dot cancel(1 / d)
+$ <beer-lambert-equation-concentration>

+$d$ is the path length through the sample or in other words the thickness of the cuvette.
+The global standard for this is $d = 1"cm"$ @src_quartz-cuvette.
+Therefore we can effectively cancel out $d$ in the equation.

+While @beer-lambert-equation-concentration is a general equation yielding $"mol"/"l"$, we can convert to mass concentration $"g"/"l"$ by multiplying with the molar mass $"MG"_S$ of our substance $S$ and factoring in the dilution factor $V_E / V_P$, where $V_E$ is the volume of the extraction solvent and $V_P$ is the volume of the biological source material.

+$
+  c space ["g"/"l"_E] & = E_lambda / epsilon_lambda dot "MG"_S dot cancel(1 / d) => \
+  c space ["g"/"l"_P] & = c space ["g"/"l"_E] dot V_E / V_P
+$ <mass-concentration-equations>

+Here $c ["g"/"l"_E]$ is the mass concentration of the substance $S$ in the extraction solvent and $c ["g"/"l"_P]$ is the mass concentration of the substance $S$ in the biological source material.

 #new-chapter("Execution")